By Myanmar specialist Rebecca

 Myanmar isn’t your typical honeymoon destination, but that’s what makes it so enticing.
 If you’re looking for exclusive pool villas and intimate dinners on the beach then read no further.

-While there are beaches, and in fact pool villas in some places, Burma is a honeymoon getaway in the truest sense.
+While there are beaches, and in fact pool villas in some places, Myanmar is a honeymoon getaway in the truest sense.

 Who would it suit?
 I’d recommend it for any more intrepid couple looking to travel around, and experience a country with the characteristic welcoming warmth of Southeast Asia, framed with the natural beauty of a largely unspoiled landscape.

-My recommended experiences for a honeymoon in Burma
+My recommended experiences for a honeymoon in Myanmar

 The U-Bein’s Bridge at sunset

 Mandalay is the second-largest city in and the last royal capital of Myanmar, situated on the east bank of the lazy Ayeyarwady River.
 Here, it’s worth visiting the country’s ancient capitals such as Amarapura and Sagaing, which now form part of the Mandalay region.